EPIC Waters and The EPIC Recreation Center

 Lake Delton, Wisconsin

-The Wisconsin Association of Consulting Engineers presented an "Engineering Excellence Achievement" award to Ramaker & Associates for the indoor water park at the Kalahari Resort & Convention Center.
+The Wisconsin Association of Consulting Engineers presented an "Engineering Excellence Achievement" award to Ramaker & Associates (RAMAKER) for the indoor water park at the Kalahari Resort & Convention Center.
 This $40-million resort complex opened in May 2000 and has the largest indoor water park in the Midwest.
 They have since doubled the size of the indoor water park in addition to adding a large outdoor waterpark.
 This facility includes everything from gentle waves in the wave pool to extreme thrills with the Master Blaster, Flowrider, and other unique waterslides.
 The outdoor waterpark spans five acres and has had numerous phases of development over the years.

 Mt.
 Olympus Water & Theme Resort